MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 Once you're ready with your schema.
 We can start building a MAKES index for the KDD data.

 Since the index we're building is relatively small and simple, we can build this locally on a dev machine.
 If the index you're building is large or contains more complex operations, use cloud index build to leverage high performing machines in Azure.
+To learn more, follow [How to create index from MAG](how-to-create-index-from-mag.md)

 >[!NOTE]
->Regardless of what you decide to use for production index builds, you should always use local index build to validate schema correctness during development to avoid long running failures.
+>Regardless of what you decide to use for production index builds, the best practice is to perform a local index build to validate schema correctness during development to avoid long running failures.

 ### Validate schema using local index build